Board of Trustees Manual

-The Mission of the Board of Trustees Compensation Committee is to ensure Clemson University’s compensation policy is market-level competitive, supports achievement of top 20 status, maintains R1 Carnegie classification, and continued excellence in the University’s athletic programs.
+The Mission of the Board of Trustees Compensation Committee is to ensure Clemson University’s compensation policy is market-level competitive, supports achievement of top 20 status, maintains R1 Carnegie classification, and continues excellence in the University’s athletic programs.
 Such policy must apply to all faculty, staff, administrators and coaches.
 The Board has delegated administrative authority to Clemson University’s President, Chief Human Resources Officer, and Executive Leadership Team to implement the policy.
-Further, the Board expects Clemson University's compensation policy and implementation procedures to be consistent, driven by budgetary constraints and good fiscal stewardship, tied directly to employee performance that is linked to objective standards, and targeted at competitive market levels for similar jobs in local, state, regional or national markets as appropriate.
+Further, the Board expects Clemson University's compensation policy and implementation procedures to be consistent, driven by budgetary constraints and good fiscal stewardship, tied directly to employee performance that is linked to objective standards, and targeted at competitive market levels for similar jobs in local, state, regional,or national markets as appropriate.

 - The Compensation Committee provides review and approval of all deviations from the compensation guidelines.

 - The Compensation Committee reviews the Board’s evaluation of the President and makes recommendations for the President's compensation.

 - The administration (CHRO) will provide a quarterly report of all hiring salaries and salary changes for individuals whose salary or total taxable compensation package is equal to or exceeds $200,000 The quarterly report will include justification, including relevant market and performance data supporting the given hire or salary action.

 - Pursuant to Chapter VUI of the Trustee Manual, the Compensation Committee will consider and take appropriate action regarding potential conflicts of interest identified for individual trustees.

 Educational Policy Committee